 Monday – Friday, 10:00 AM – 6:00 PM

 We have come to take flying to beautiful destinations such as Malaga for granted, but this method of transportation was once a luxury.

-A visit to the Malaga Airport Museum will be a great reminder for the whole family of just how far air travel has come.
+A visit to the Malaga Airport Museum, one of the best museums in Malaga, will be a great reminder for the whole family of just how far air travel has come.
 The kiddos will love getting a look inside the cockpit and comparing the pilot uniforms of the past to the ones they see today.

 Wednesday – Saturday, 10:00 AM – 2:00 PM